-Today, in 2018, the building is in dire need of upgrade and real fixes to long-deferred maintenance.
-If we want to continue to meet and serve from this location, our building needs to undergo a major renovation.
+For the past several years we have been aware that the building was in dire need of upgrade and real fixes to long-deferred maintenance.
+We realized that to continue to meet and serve from this location, our building needed to undergo a major renovation.

 The work ahead of us is by no means easy or small.
 We invite you to partner with us!

-We are embarking on a new phase of compassionate, biblical ministry in Canada’s capital city.
-As of May 2018, we have raised $1.3 million internally, with more to come in pledges, for the renovation of our building.
+We have embarked on a new phase of compassionate, biblical ministry in Canada’s capital city.
+As of early 2019, we have raised $1.3 million internally, with more to come in pledges, for the renovation of our building.
 We are seeking to partner with foundations and individuals who embrace our vision of being a Biblically faithful, Christ-like presence in the heart of Canada’s capital.
 Please don’t hesitate to get in touch.

-Q: Why is the church undertaking such a big renovation project?
+Q: Why has the church undertaken such a big renovation project?

-A: If St. Peter & St. Paul’s wants to continue to meet and serve from this location, we must upgrade our building to bring it up to modern standards.
+A: St. Peter & St. Paul’s wants to continue to meet and serve from this location, therefore it was necessary to upgrade our building to bring it up to modern standards.
 This includes improved safety features and accessibility to all parts of the building.
 So we’ve taken the plunge!
 We are finally doing an overhaul of radically out-dated building systems to result in a much more functional facility.
 Why are we doing this?
 Our location in Ottawa’s downtown core is strategic and our mission is to be a blessing.
 This is an ongoing journey.
 We can only hope that this project will be a metaphor for the kind of transformation (a seismic one!) that can happen in all of us through the redemptive work of Jesus Christ.

 Q: How long will construction last?